TCattd/Fuerte-WP/README.md

 - Disables several WP email notification to site admin or network admin.
 - Disables WP Application Passwords feature.
 - Disables XML-RPC API.
+- Restrict the REST API to logged in users only.
 - Change WordPress [recovery email](https://make.wordpress.org/core/2019/04/16/fatal-error-recovery-mode-in-5-2/) so WP crashes will go to a different email than the Administration Email Address in WP General Settings.
 - Change WordPress sender email address to match WP installed domain, to avoid receiving WP emails as spam (assuming your domain SPF records are properly configured).
 - Customizable not allowed error message.